-Online library databases are searching and browsing platforms that allow users to search and locate and use resources from many different types of sources.
+Online library databases are searching platforms that allow users to locate resources from many different types of sources.
 Some of those sources will be:

 This LibGuide page is designed to introduce you to how to use a library database in order to find the most effective resources for your academic needs.

 HCC Librarians provide access to our collection of databases through the Database Finder.